 with the entries of the generalized stiffness matrix $K^n$ given by

 the entries of the weighted mass matrix $M^n$ given by

 and the entries of the right hand side $b^n$ given by

-In practice, following \cite{Patra}, we instead solve the shifted linear system $(K^n + \lambda^n M^n)\,\delta U^n = b^n$, rather than \eqref{eq:linearSystem}, as the latter is not necessarily positive definite.
+In practice, following~\cite{Patraetal2019}, we instead solve the shifted linear system $(K^n + \lambda^n M^n)\,\delta U^n = b^n$, rather than~\eqref{eqn:linearSystem}, as the latter is not necessarily positive definite.
 The shifted matrix is positive definite, since both $K^n$ and $M^n$ are positive definite and $\lambda^n>0$.
+Note that $M^n$ is positive definite since for the first eigenfunction we have $u^n >0$ under our normalization.
 This shift preserves the Newton update direction and therefore the convergence to the first eigenpair.

-Our code is written in C++ using the \texttt{deal.II} \cite{dealII94} finite element library.
-In our implementation, the first Dirichlet $p$-Laplacian eigenpair is computed using a nonlinear inverse-power iteration \cite{InvPower}, in which the eigenfunction and eigenvalue are updated in an alternating fashion.
+Our code is written in \texttt{C++} using the \texttt{deal.II}~\cite{dealII94} finite element library.
+In our implementation, the first Dirichlet $p$-Laplacian eigenpair is computed using a nonlinear inverse-power iteration~\cite{Bozorgnia2016}, in which the eigenfunction and eigenvalue are updated in an alternating fashion.
 The linear system which arises at each iteration becomes ill-conditioned when the gradient is small and when $p$ is large.
 We apply algebraic multigrid (AMG) preconditioning and use a CG solver at each iteration.
 The AMG preconditioner is implemented through the \texttt{TrilinosWrappers::PreconditionAMG} interface in \texttt{deal.II}.
 It is configured for symmetric elliptic operators by setting \texttt{elliptic = true} and \texttt{higher\_order\_elements = false}, with two smoother sweeps and an aggregation threshold of $0.02$.
 Symmetric successive over-relaxation (SSOR) preconditioning was also tested but proved less effective, typically requiring more than $100$ CG iterations even for moderate $p$ values.
 By comparison, AMG maintained a smaller ($< 50$) and more stable iteration count across different values of $p$ and mesh refinement.
 We initialize with the linear $p = 2$ problem using the \texttt{SLEPc} Krylov-Schur eigensolver from the \texttt{deal.II} library.
 For $p > 2$, we need an initial guess very close to the exact solution in order to see convergence.
-Accordingly, we iterate in $p$ following Algorithm \ref{alg:newton_inverse_power}.
+Accordingly, we iterate in $p$ following Algorithm~\ref{alg:newton_inverse_power}.